The-Extra-Project/lidarhdpip/README.md

 ## packages description:

-1. [Bots](./bots/): Package for discord bot logic and commands which integrates with kafka and eventually AWS.
+1. [Bots](./bots/): Package for discord  and twitter bot logic and commands which integrates with kafka and eventually AWS.

 2. [aws_deployment](./aws_deployment/): Scripts to deploy the necessary infrastructure on registered AWS cloud.

 3. [visualization](./visualization/): This is the rendering app written in streamlit that shows the result once the mesh reconstruction job is completed.

 ## Build instructions/Setup: